Ceratodon purpureus: Life cycle

 Fire moss is dioecious, reproducing generatively with spores and vegetatively through protonemata.
 The capsules are held horizontally on the end of a long seta (fruit stalk).
 Fire moss generally fruits abundantly.
 Wind is the main method of spore dispersal.

 Spore germination in fire moss is a two-phase process.
 Spores first swell then distend.
 Usually the setae are present in great numbers in the colony; with changes in humidity they twist and untwist.
 This movement helps to jerk the capsules, helping in spore discharge.
 Possibly the contraction of the grooves in the capsule at maturity also helps to squeeze out the spores.
 Spores of fire moss have remained viable even after drying for 16 years.

 Fire moss reproduces vegetatively via protonemata (threadlike or platelike growths).

 Fire moss sporophytes appear early in the spring, as soon as the snow melts.
 In March, the setae reach their full height and begin to turn from green to red.
 Capsules mature by late spring.
 By midsummer the capsules often decay, and the setae break from the moss.

 Microarthropod-mediated fertilization

-A 2012 study has found that male and female fire moss emit different and complex volatile organic scents.
+A 2012 study found that male and female fire moss emit different and complex volatile organic scents.
 Female plants emit more compounds than male plants.
-Springtails were found to choose female plants preferentially, and the study found that springtails enhance moss fertilization.
-All together, the results seem to suggest a plant-pollinator relationship analogous to those found in flowering plants.
+Springtails were found to choose female plants preferentially, and the study found that the springtails enhance moss fertilization.
+The results seem to suggest a plant-pollinator relationship analogous to those found in flowering plants.